cedricms/data-visualisation-via-webgl/README.md

 # data-visualisation-via-webgl
-A presentation I give on data visualisation using WebGL.
+A talk I give on data visualisation using WebGL.

+I covers :
+ *) Basics on data visualisation;
+ *) Basics of WebGL;
+ *) Basics on Three.js.